ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 # Overview

 To transfer any asset from any chain connected via Centauri to DotSama, this asset needs to be defined in Picasso or Composable assets registry.
 This operation needs to be permissionless to allow free flow of assets between chains.
 Moreover, permissionless asset creation needs to support CosmWasm contracts which have functionality of creating, minting and burning tokens.
-There 2 types of permissionless assets: mintable assets(needed for cosmwasm) and nonmintable(for bridging).
+There 2 types of permissionless assets: mintable assets(needed for cosmwasm) and nominatable(for bridging).
 This document is an approach how to design permissionless assets and avoid potential risks.

 ## What we currently have